Bert Hinkler

 Herbert John Louis Hinkler (8 December 1892 – 7 January 1933), better known as Bert Hinkler, was a pioneer Australian aviator (dubbed "Australian Lone Eagle") and inventor.
 He designed and built early aircraft before being the first person to fly solo from England to Australia, completed on 22 February 1928, and the first person to fly solo across the Southern Atlantic Ocean.
 He married in 1932 at the age of 39, and died less than a year later after crashing into remote countryside near Arezzo, Tuscany, Italy during a solo flight record attempt.
+He is considered to be one of the great aviators in history.

 Early life

 Hinkler was born in Bundaberg, Queensland, the son of John William Hinkler, a Prussian-born stockman, and his wife Frances Atkins (née Bonney) Hinkler.
 In his childhood, Hinkler would observe ibis flying near a lake at his school.
 After gaining an understanding of the principles of flight, he constructed two gliders.
 In 1912 he launched one of his first home-made gliders on Mon Repos Beach and flew 10 m above the sand dunes.

 He later met Arthur Burr Stone at a travelling show in Bundaberg and again at the Brisbane Exhibition where Hinkler worked with Stone to solve a problem with the "Blériot", the world's first monoplane.
 In 1913, Hinkler went to England where he worked for the Sopwith Aviation Company, the beginning of his career in aviation.